sigmf/SigMF/sigmf-spec.md

    the canonical extension namespaces.

 ##### Canonical Extension Namespaces

 This is a list of the canonical extension namespaces defined by SigMF:

 * `antenna` - Used to describe the antenna(s) used to for the recording.
 * `modulation` - Defines how to describe modulations used in wireless communications systems.
- * `volatile` - Allows for continously time-varying fields, such as a moving receiver or rotating antenna.
+* `multirecordings` - Allows for continously time-varying fields, such as a moving receiver or rotating antenna, and multi-channel recordings.

 #### Global Object